-Times Square was like most of San Francisco: converted to very, very high-priced rubble.
-Empty high-priced rubble.
+Times Square was like most of San Francisco: converted to very, very high-priced debris.
+Empty high-priced junk.

 Jesus then decided that it was time to drop the benevolent prophet routine, and switch to God mode.
 Time to search the place, find out where the people had gone.
 It’s one thing to come back and not be overwhelmed with responses; it’s another to come back and have all your people miss everything.

 London: gone.
 Berlin: empty.
-Istanbul: rubble.
+Istanbul: scrap.
 Tokyo: gomi.
 Warsaw: trashed.
-(Not a lot of difference, there.)
+(But not a lot of difference, there, from what it had been.)
 Amsterdam: toast.
 Toledo: abandoned.
 Miami: not a swimsuit in sight.
 Rio de Janeiro: silent.
 Paris: abandoned, but in perfect condition.
 (This wasn’t too surprising: maybe the French had surrendered it again.)

 Rome: populated only by ghosts.
 Jerusalem… the top of the mountain, pounded flat.

 Jesus was starting to get the picture.
 He decided to kick in his omniscience and figure out what was going on.